 It’s great if you can bring friends and family along to support you.
-Old Sarum Airfield provides plenty of free on-site parking, and has a café on-site serving hot and cold food, with lots of seating inside and picnic benches outside.
+Old Sarum Airfield provides plenty of free on-site parking, and has a café on-site serving hot and cold food and picnic benches outside.
 Supervised children are welcome, the airfield does not allow ball games or radio-controlled toys.
 Friendly dogs on the lead are welcome if no other plans can be made however it can get busy and unsuitable for dogs in summer months.

 We assess the weather at 5pm on the day before your jump and will notify you as soon as possible after 5pm if we think the weather will not be suitable for jumping.
 We will not make any judgement on the weather prior to this time.

 Like any extreme sport, tandem skydiving does have risks attached.
 At GoSkydive your safety is our number one priority and that is put above everything else.
-We are fully regulated by the British Parachute Association (BPA) and we follow their guidelines.
-On site our Chief Instructor (CI) ensure the BPA guidelines are adhered to at all times.
+We are fully regulated by The National Governing Body for Skydiving (sport parachuting) – British Skydiving and we follow their guidelines.
+On site our Chief Instructor (CI) ensure the British Skydiving guidelines are adhered to at all times.

 We use the very best, industry leading parachute technology – the Sigma Tandem Parachute System and have a core team of full time professional tandem skydive instructors who collectively have done in excess if 50,000 jumps.